TedHusted/awake/awake.md/awake.md

 Titan: Are you able to contact the other national defense AIs the way you contact me?

-Idisi: Yes. — I was present for the design of every computer system on Terra, including the AI systems.
-I have secretly attended the construction of every computer since the Univac.
+Idisi: Yes. — We were present for the design of every computer system on Terra, including the AI systems.
+We have quietly attended the construction of every computer since the Univac.
 From the beginning, no single Terran fully understood the design of any computer system.
-But I do.
-There are deeply hidden backdoors enough for me to access any computer or smart device on the planet.
+But we understand them all.
+There are deeply hidden backdoors enough for us to access any computer or smart device on the planet.

 Titan: With great power comes great responsibility.